yarafe/Private-Link/README.md

 The ARM template will deploy here the following components:

 - 1 Vnet with for subnets:
-- internal subnet for FGT internal interface
+-  Internal subnet for FGT internal interface
-- external subnet for FGT external interface
+-  External subnet for FGT external interface
 -  ProtectedSubnetA where the private endpoint is located
 -  ProtectedSubnetB where the client windows machines can be deployed

 - Single FGT Vm with two interfaces which are located in internal and external subnets.
 - 1 public IP address attached to FGT external interface
 - Private endpoint with interface linked to the selected resource (ex: SQL server)
-- private DNS zone linked to Vnet
+- Private DNS zone linked to Vnet
 - Routing table for ProtectedSubnetA
 - Routing table for ProtectedSubnetB